CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/photosynthesis/Liu.rst

    :maxdepth: 2
    :caption: Contents:

-Description and equations for Modified Farquhar-von Caemmerer-Berry model photosynthesis scheme

-To model photosynthesis and hence calculate GPP we apply a vairant of the Farquhar-von Caemmerer-Berry model adapted from [Liu:2021vu]_.
+To model photosynthesis and hence calculate GPP we apply a vairant of the Farquhar-von Caemmerer-Berry model adapted from [Liu:2021]_.

-The absorbed photosynthetically active radiation (APAR) driving photosynthesis is calculated using the Beer-Lambert law:
+1. The absorbed photosynthetically active radiation (APAR) driving photosynthesis is calculated using the Beer-Lambert law:

 .. math::

     APAR = SW \cdot (1 - \rho_\text{leaf}) \cdot (1 - \exp(-K \cdot LAI \cdot \Omega))

-where :math:`SW` is the incoming shortwave radiation, :math:`\rho_\text{leaf}` is the a paramater describing the PAR canopy reflectance, :math:`K` is the vegetation extinction coefficient [Campbell:1998to]_, :math:`LAI` is the leaf area index, and :math:`\Omega` is the clumping index [Braghiere:2019wu]_.
+where

+* :math:`SW` is the incident shortwave radiation
+* :math:`\rho_\text{leaf}` is a parameter describing the reflected portion of photosynthetically active radiation due to canopy reflectance
+* :math:`K` is the vegetation extinction coefficient [Campbell:1998]_
+* :math:`LAI` is the leaf area index
+* :math:`\Omega` is the clumping index [Braghiere:2019]_

-Gross Primary Production (GPP) is calculated based on C3 and C4 photosynthesis biochemistry to determine potential leaf-level photosynthesis (unstressed by water availability).
+2. Net carbon assimilation is calculated based on C3 and C4 photosynthesis biochemistry to determine potential leaf-level photosynthesis (unstressed by water availability).
 This is expressed in terms of two potentially limiting rates:

-1. Rubisco-limited rate (:math:`a_1`):
+a.
+Rubisco-limited rate (:math:`a_1`):

    .. math::